 What a Solution-Oriented Mindset Actually Means

 A solution-oriented mindset is not blind optimism.
 It is not pretending problems do not exist or glossing over difficult realities with positive thinking.
-It is the practiced discipline of acknowledging what is wrong while immediately directing your energy toward what can be done about it.
+Rather, it is the practiced discipline of acknowledging what is wrong while immediately directing your energy toward what can be done about it.

 How to Cultivate a Solution-Oriented Mindset as a Leader